Best Medicare Supplement (Medigap) Plans for 2026

 With Original Medicare (Parts A and B), you're responsible for paying roughly 20% of your hospital bills.

-Medigap plans pay for some or all of that 20% depending on your plan letter.
-Without a Medigap plan, you could have to pay very high medical costs.
+Medigap plans pay for some or all of your remaining costs, depending on your plan letter.
+Without a Medigap plan, you might have to pay very high medical costs.

 The best Medicare Supplement plan for you depends on your health and budget.

-Plans F and C have better coverage than Plan G, but you can't get them if you're a new enrollee.
-Plus, these plans might not save you money because of their high monthly rate.
+• Plans F and C have better coverage than Plan G, but you can't get them if you're a new enrollee.
+Plus, these plans might not save you money because of their high monthly rates.

-It's important to remember that switching Medigap plans isn't easy.
-That's because companies can consider your health history when selling plans outside the six months around your 65th birthday, called the initial enrollment period.
+Switching Medigap plans isn't easy, so picking the right plan when you first sign up is important.
+Insurance companies can use your health history if you get a plan outside the six months around your 65th birthday, called the "initial enrollment period."
 If you buy a plan with low coverage when you're 65 and later decide to upgrade to something better, such as Plan G, companies may quote you a high rate or deny you coverage entirely.

-Plan G has the best coverage for most people.
+Plan G has the best coverage for most seniors and others on Medicare.

 Plan F has the best coverage of any Medigap plan overall.